momentohq/simple-spring-memcached/README_publish.md

 To publish to the sonatype central snapshot repo, you will need to get your encrypted password from sonatype.

-You will need to publish using JDK 11, not JDK 17.
+**IMPORTANT**: You will need to publish using JDK 8, not JDK 11 or 17.
 Also, there are some failing int tests at the time of this writing so you may need to skip the tests.  e.g.:

 ```
-sdk use java 11.0.11.hs-adpt
+sdk use java 8.0.402-amzn
 mvn deploy -DskipTests
 ```